Mohammad-Bilal-Bhatti/learn-nginx/ReadMe.md

 # Nginx Fundamentals

-Metadata
+Course Metadata
 - Course started date: 22-May-2022
-- Course ended date:
+- Course ended date: 04-Jun-2022
-- Instructor:
+- Instructor: Ray Viljoen
-- Source: Udemy
+- Source: Udemy-Free

+About Nginx
 - created in 2004
 - nginx is the web server developed by Igor Sysoev, CTO and Co-Founder, NGINX Inc.
 - fustrated with apache that should capable enough of handling 10k requests